Oran-123/Olympian-Quiz/README.md

 The four answers are stored in the JSON array with the questions.
 Every time the next button is clicked, the four answers associated with the randomly selected questions are displayed.

+Once an answer is selected it is disabled and cannot be selected again, this prevents users from being negatively impacted for accidently selecting the same incorrect asnwer twice.

 #### large screens

-On a large screen the questions are presented to the user in a 2 x 2 grid
+On a large screen the questions are presented to the user in a 2 x 2 grid.
+The buttons also have an active pseudo effect applied so it looks like the user is pressing button down when they click.

 ![answers on a large screen ]()